All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Introduction

 We now state the principal results of this paper together with a short discussion.

 A structure is \emph{irreducible} if it is not a free amalgamation of its proper substructures.
 If $\str B$ is an EPPA-witness for $\str A$, we say that it is \emph{irreducible structure faithful} if whenever $\str C$ is an irreducible substructure of $\str B$, then there is an automorphism $g\in \Aut(\str B)$ such that $g(C)\subseteq A$.
 A class has \emph{irreducible structure faithful EPPA} if it has EPPA and all EPPA-witnesses can be chosen to be irreducible structure faithful.
-(We shall remark that this is a natural generalization of the clique faithful EPPA introduced by Hodkinson and Otto~\cite{hodkinson2003} to structures with functions.)
-Coherent EPPA is a concept introduced by Siniora and Solecki~\cite{Siniora, Siniora2} and is defined in Section~\ref{sec:coherence}.
+(This is a natural generalization of the clique faithful EPPA introduced by Hodkinson and Otto~\cite{hodkinson2003} to structures with functions.)
+Coherent EPPA is a ``functorial'' strengthening of EPPA introduced by Siniora and Solecki~\cite{Siniora, Siniora2} and is defined in Section~\ref{sec:coherence}.

-In this paper, we prove two main theorems.
-The ``base'' unrestricted theorem, formulated as Theorem~\ref{thm:nreppa}, gives irreducible structure faithful coherent EPPA for the class of all finite $\GammaL$-structures, strengthening results of Herwig's~\cite[Lemma 1]{herwig1998}, Hodkinson and Otto~\cite{hodkinson2003}, its coherent variant of Siniora and Solecki~\cite{Siniora}, and Evans, Hubi\v cka, and Ne\v set\v ril~\cite{Evans3}. \begin{theorem}[Construction of a unrestricted EPPA-witness] Let $L$ be a language consisting of relation and unary function symbols equipped with a permutation group $\GammaL$ and let $\str A$ be a finite $\GammaL$-structure.
+In this paper we prove two main theorems.
+The ``base'' unrestricted theorem, formulated as Theorem~\ref{thm:nreppa}, gives irreducible structure faithful coherent EPPA for the class of all finite $\GammaL$-structures, strengthening results of Herwig~\cite[Lemma 1]{herwig1998}, Hodkinson and Otto~\cite{hodkinson2003}, its coherent variant of Siniora and Solecki~\cite{Siniora}, and Evans, Hubi\v cka, and Ne\v set\v ril~\cite{Evans3}. \begin{theorem}[Construction of an unrestricted EPPA-witness] Let $L$ be a language consisting of relations and unary functions equipped with a permutation group $\GammaL$ and let $\str A$ be a finite $\GammaL$-structure.
 If $\str A$ lies in a finite orbit of the action of $\GammaL$ by relabelling, then there is a finite $\GammaL$-structure $\str B$, which is an irreducible structure faithful coherent EPPA-witness for $\str A$.

 Consequently, the class of all finite $\GammaL$-structures has irreducible structure faithful coherent EPPA if every finite $\GammaL$-structure lies in a finite orbit of the action of $\GammaL$ by relabelling. \end{theorem} Here, the action of $\GammaL$ by relabelling is defined such that $g\in \GammaL$ sends a $\GammaL$-structure $\str A$ to a $\GammaL$-structure $\str A'$ on the same vertex set where the relations and functions are relabelled according to $g$ (see Definition~\ref{defn:relabelling}).
 Note that in particular if $\GammaL$ is finite (e.g. $\GammaL=\{\id_L\}$ or $L$ is finite), then every $\GammaL$-structure lies in a finite orbit of the action of $\GammaL$ by relabelling.